What Is House Music?

-House music is a musical phenomenon that has maintained a strong foothold in both the contemporary mainstream music world…
+Four decades since it all began, house music now maintains a strong foothold in both the contemporary mainstream music world…

-However, it remains one of the most misunderstood genres, and it can be a little challenging to precisely explain ‘what is house music?’.
+But, it still remains one of the most misunderstood genres, and it can be difficult to precisely explain exactly…’what is house music?’.

-There are now several versions / sub-genres of house music, but they all only have one true origin.
+There are now several styles / sub-genres, of house music, but they all only have one true origin.

 What is House Music?